azMantas/bicepCloud-webApp/content/azureModules/storage/example-deployment.md

 weight: 100
 ---

+In this blog post, I will walk you through the process of using the `storageAccount.bicep` template to create a resource in Azure.
+The module is preconfigured with default values for all parameters, simplifying the deployment process and reducing the likelihood of errors.
+However, if your specific use case demands customization or unique settings, you can effortlessly adjust these parameters to suit your requirements.
+We'll start by deploying a basic Storage Account, and then gradually harness the power of the template to tailor the settings to our needs.

 ## deploy a simple Storage Account

-In this tutorial, we will walk through the process of deploying an Azure Storage Account using a Bicep module.
+Here will walk through the process of deploying an Azure Storage Account using a Bicep module.
 As with most Azure resources, the Storage Account must be deployed within a Resource Group — a logical container for resources deployed within an Azure subscription.
 To get started, we will create a new Resource Group that will house our Storage Account.

 To provision the Storage Account, we need to provide at least two values: `projectName` and `environment`.
 These inputs are essential for generating a unique Storage Account name, ensuring that it stick to Azure's naming conventions and does not conflict with existing resources.
-The Bicep module comes preconfigured with default values for all parameters, streamlining the deployment process and minimizing the risk of errors.
-However, if your use case requires customization or specific settings, you can easily modify these parameters according to your needs.

 ```bicep
 targetScope = 'subscription'